News on Vascular Medicine Specialty in Europe and worldwide

 Europe

-NEW !
 Swedish certification in Vascular Medicine

 The Swedish Society of Medicine has approved Vascular Medicine as a certified sub-speciality for specialists in Cardiology or Internal Medicine.
 The certification requires 2.5 years of additional clinical rotation and training in the field, in addition to the base-speciality’s 5.5 years.
 The training requirements and educational program is based on the non-interventional parts of the current VAS/European UEMS Training Requirements for Angiology/Vascular Medicine.